John Thomas Copenhaver Jr.

 John Thomas Copenhaver Jr. (born September 29, 1925) is a senior United States district judge of the United States District Court for the Southern District of West Virginia.
-Copenhaver was the last actively serving district judge appointed by President Gerald Ford.
+Copenhaver is the last actively serving district judge appointed by President Gerald Ford.

 Education and career

-Copenhaver was born in Charleston, West Virginia.
-He received an Artium Baccalaureus degree from West Virginia University in 1947 and a Bachelor of Laws from West Virginia University College of Law in 1950.
-He was in the United States Army from 1944 to 1946, and became a law clerk to Judge Ben Moore of the United States District Court for the Southern District of West Virginia from 1950 to 1951.
+Copenhaver was born in Charleston, West Virginia on September 29, 1925.
+His father, John T. Copenhaver, Sr. was mayor of Charleston, West Virginia and twice a Republican candidate for governor of the state.
+According to the Charleston Gazette-Mail, his father "was known as 'Jumping John' for his colorful and sometimes controversial behavior."
+His mother was Ruth Cherrington.
+He attended The Citadel from 1942 to 1944.
+He received an Artium Baccalaureus degree from West Virginia University in 1947 and a Legum Baccalaureus degree from West Virginia University College of Law in 1950.
+He was in the United States Army from 1944 to 1946, rising to the rank of staff sergeant.

+After law school, he became a law clerk to Judge Ben Moore of the United States District Court for the Southern District of West Virginia from 1950 to 1951.
 He was in private practice in Charleston from 1951 to 1958, and a referee in bankruptcy for the Southern District of West Virginia from 1958 to 1973.
 Copenhaver was both an adjunct professor at the West Virginia University College of Law and a faculty member of the Federal Judicial Center from 1970 to 1976, and a United States Bankruptcy Judge for the Southern District of West Virginia from 1973 to 1976.

 Federal judicial service

 Copenhaver was nominated by President Gerald Ford on August 26, 1976 to be a federal judge of the United States District Court for the Southern District of West Virginia, to a seat vacated by Judge Kenneth Keller Hall.
-He was confirmed by the United States Senate on September 1, 1976, and received his commission two days later.
+He was confirmed by the United States Senate on September 1, 1976, and received his commission on September 3, 1976.
 He assumed senior status on November 1, 2018.

+Later life

+Copenhaver turned 100 on September 29, 2025, and continues to practice law in the District Court.